Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 <br>

 ### Contact Us
-- The contact us link is featured across the whole website within the footer.
+- The contact us link is featured across the whole website within the navbar.
 - The contact us page allows users to fill out that sends the team an email with their query.
 - User stories covered: 14, 28
 <details><summary>Contact Us</summary>